lakshyasingh-ops/MENTAL-AI/README.md

 Uses the built-in question dataset and is intended for demonstrations.

 ### Personalized Assessment
 The student uploads study material.
-NEXUS extracts the text, analyzes concepts, generates an assessment, evaluates performance, and creates a learning roadmap.
+MENTAL AI extracts the text, analyzes concepts, generates an assessment, evaluates performance, and creates a learning roadmap.

 ## Important